-Unless otherwise indicated, all references in this Base Prospectus to "Euro", "euro", "EUR" or "€" are to the currency introduced at the start of the third stage of European economic and monetary union, and as defined in Article 2 of Council Regulation (EC) No. 974/98 of 3 May 1998 on the introduction of the euro, as amended; all references to "dollars", "\$", "U.S.\$" or "USD" are to the lawful currency of the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia (the "United States" or "U.S."); and all references to "forint" and "HUF" are to the lawful currency of Hungary.
+Unless otherwise indicated, all references in this Base Prospectus to "Euro", "euro", "euro", "EUR" or "€" are to the currency introduced at the start of the third stage of European economic and monetary union, and as defined in Article 2 of Council Regulation (EC) No. 974/98 of 3 May 1998 on the introduction of the euro, as amended; all references to "dollars", "\$", "U.S.\$" or "USD" are to the lawful currency of the United States of America, its territories and possessions, any state of the United States of America and the District of Columbia (the "United States" or "U.S."); all references to "forint" and "HUF" are to the lawful currency of Hungary; all references to "UAH" are to the lawful currency of Ukraine and all references to "RUB" are to the lawful currency of the Russia.